Conductive Argument

-Conductive arguments are defined by Wellman as third kind of argument, parallel to deduction and induction.
-In view of examples such as those below (my numbering, CP), he notes that, “it is tempting, therefore, to define a conductive argument as any argument that is neither deductive nor inductive” (1971, p.
+Conductive arguments are defined by Wellman as third type of argument, parallel to deduction and induction.
+Using the following examples (my numbering), he notes that, “it is tempting, therefore, to define a conductive argument as any argument that is neither deductive nor inductive” (1971, p.
 51):

 (1) You have to take your son to the circus because you promised.